Story: Northland places

 In the 1920s promotion of settlement began in earnest.
 ‘Go north, young man’, was the cry of Allen Bell, who laid out the town and established a newspaper, the present Northland Age.
 But the town remained isolated.
 Kaitāia was long dependent on the small river port of Awanui, 7 km north, from where scows took kauri and gum down the Awanui River and out through Rangaunu Harbour.
 A proposed rail link stopped at Ōkaihau, 73 km south-east.
 The growth of farming and forestry, together with better highways and an air service from 1947, improved links with other settlements and regions.

 Kaitāia’s economy has been supported by the planting and harvesting of exotic forest on the Aupōuri Peninsula.
 Recent ventures include vineyards and fruit growing, and arts and crafts businesses.
-But in 2001 unemployment rates were nearly twice as high as for the country as a whole.
-The median annual income was $13,600 (compared with $18,500 nationally).
-In the early 2000s the population (of which over 50% identify themselves as Māori) had not increased for some years.
+But in 2013 the unemployment rate was more than twice that of the country as a whole.
+The median annual income was $19,500 (compared with $28,500 nationally).
+In the 2000s the population (of which over 50% identify as Māori) remained static at just over 5,000, before dropping below that in 2013.

 Township at the southern end of Ninety Mile Beach, 14 km south-west of Kaitāia.
 Situated on Ahipara Bay, Ahipara is 18 km north-west of Ahipara Hill, a former gum-digging area and now the site of a historic reserve.
 The Māori population of Ahipara in the 1950s was reported on (under the name Kōtare) by anthropologist Joan Metge, in A new Māori migration: rural and urban relations in northern New Zealand (1964).